Deal ID and PMP Best Practices

 Target Users and Devices

-In addition to targeting specific inventory from the ONE by AOL: Mobile the Deal ID functionality allows you to buy inventory by select the users and devices.
+In addition to targeting specific inventory from SSP, the Deal ID functionality allows you to buy inventory by select the users and devices.
 See below for some options to better target your campaigns.

 - Geo - Deal IDs can be made to target (or block) specific geographic locations: Globally, this works at a Country Level, and in the United States, Geo-Targeting can also be added by state.
 This allows Bidders to listen to just the inventory they are looking for in a given Deal without wasting excess QPS on inventory they would never bid on.